Can Back Pain Cause High Blood Pressure?

 About High Blood Pressure

-• Systolic pressure, the number that appears on top, measures the pressure in your arteries during the time when the heart beats.
+• Systolic Pressure: The top number, which measures the pressure in your arteries when your heart beats.

-• The bottom number, or diastolic pressure, measures the pressure in your arteries between beats.
+• Diastolic Pressure: The bottom number, which measures the pressure in your arteries between heartbeats.

 Other Causes of High Blood Pressure